CynthiaShiyue/IDS705_MachineLearning_Project/README.md

 All notebooks are **interdependent and must be run in order**.
 You **must start from `10_Data_Clean`**, or later experiments will break due to missing intermediate files and cleaned datasets.

-For example:
-- `60_Bias_Experiment` relies on output from `13_Final_Model_Data.ipynb`
-- `50_Spillover_Experiment` uses data prepared in earlier steps
-- Skipping earlier steps will lead to missing data or incorrect results

 ## 🚀 How to Run the Project

 1. **Clone the repo**